bahaidev/textbrowser/README.md

            used) link a pull-down of Surah names to a textbox allowing numbers)?
-        1. Remove locale info for "numbers only" string key (including from locale files?) if allowing for aliased searches (e.g., "Gen").
+        1. Remove locale info for "numbers only" string key (including from locale files?) if allowing for aliased browsing (e.g., "Gen").
-        1. Ensure searching can be done through URL params, especially to use in conjunction with bookmark keywords (in which case it particularly ought to be available through a single param).
+        1. Ensure browsing can be done through URL params, especially to use in conjunction with bookmark keywords (in which case it particularly ought to be available through a single param).
         1. Ensure aliases are i18nized